Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 Sublicense, rent, lease, sell, share, loan, or otherwise make the Software available to any third party (including but not limited to: clients, partners, vendors, or other entities) unless such third party has its own valid commercial license.
 Each legal entity that uses the Software must have its own license.
 Sharing a single license across multiple entities, even if related, is prohibited and constitutes a Material Breach.

 Reverse engineer, decompile, disassemble, or otherwise attempt to derive or access the source code, underlying ideas, algorithms, file formats, or non-public APIs of the Software, or any trade secrets embodied therein, except to the extent expressly permitted by applicable law notwithstanding a contractual restriction.

-Use the Software to build a competing ML/quant infrastructure product.

-**No Competing Service.**

-Licensee shall not use the Software to develop, host, or provide any software-as-a-service, managed service, platform, or other offering that exposes to third parties functionality that is substantially similar to the Software, including without limitation:

-(a) a hosted quantitative research or model-training platform for third parties;

-(b) a multi-tenant or shared service that allows third parties to run experiments, training, or feature selection workflows powered by the Software; or

-(c) an API, SDK, or other interface that provides third parties with direct or indirect access to the Software's core infrastructure capabilities.

 For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, or (iv) any other means of interacting with or controlling the Software.
 Licensee may provide data inputs to the Software and receive outputs from the Software for delivery to clients, but clients may not themselves interact with the Software.